 Commonly Asked Heating and Cooling System Questions

-by seizar kaelan on Mar 1, 2016
+by Seizar Kaelan on Mar 1, 2016

 When it comes to heating and air conditioning, there are a multitude of questions that homeowners may have about their systems.
 This is especially true when your system stops operating the way it should, and you are faced with the task of having to contact an HVAC professional.
 Many of these questions can be easily answered, but not easily repaired.
 Here are some common questions that you may have when your home’s heating or cooling system malfunctions.

-Why is the Unit Leaking?
+Why is AC or HVAC Leaking?

 If your air conditioning system is undercharged or leaky, it may be low on refrigerant.
 If you are experiencing a leak, adding more refrigerant may not solve the problem.
 When this happens, a trained technician will need to repair the leak, test the quality of the repair, and finally charge the system with the proper amount of refrigerant.
-In order for your system to perform at its best, the manufacturer specified amount of refrigerant should be added.
+For your system to perform at its best, the manufacturer specified amount of refrigerant should be added.
 Refrigerant leaks can also be detrimental to the environment.

 Why Won’t the System Turn On?

 If your air conditioning system refuses to turn on, more than likely the thermostat has been set incorrectly.
 The unit may also be experiencing electrical issues (power not reaching the unit).
-This issue can be remedied fairly easily by simply checking to make sure that the thermostat is set properly, and that the system is actually on.
-You should also check your circuit breaker, since a tripped fuse could easily be the culprit.
+This issue can be remedied fairly easily by simply checking to make sure that the thermostat is set properly, and that the system is on.
+You should also check your circuit breaker since a tripped fuse could easily be the culprit.

 Where is The Standing Water Coming From?

 Over time, it is common for homeowners to notice standing water next to their unit.
 This is because the system creates moisture from condensate.
-This water collects in a pan, and exits through a tube or a drain in the floor (sump basin).
+This water collects in a pan and exits through a tube or a drain in the floor (sump basin).
 If you notice an unusually large amount of accumulated water, it may be a sign that there is a disconnection or blockage present in the tube.
-A professional can easily inspect the tube or sump pump.
+A professional can easily inspect the tube or the sump pump.
 If there is an issue, the tube will need to be replaced or the blockage will need to be removed.